Autumn Cottonwoods with Horses and Riders

 Winter at the Adobe Family Chapel up the Pecos River Valley

 This very compact little adobe family chapel sits to the north of Pecos, NM up the river valley and off to the west of the Pecos flowing below.
-It is winter and the warmth of the adobe walls gives it a balance against the cool greens and snow.
+It is winter and the warmth of the adobe walls gives it a balance against the cool greens and snow of the winter season.
+Painted in oil on panel.

 Bringing Home their Prizes